Skip to Content

 Carrot pumpkin soup in soup bowls.

-• Garlic: I suggest using four garlic cloves, but measure with your heart.
+• Garlic: I suggest using four garlic cloves for the best flavor.

-• Spices: Season the homemade carrot pumpkin soup with ground turmeric, smoked paprika, cayenne, salt, white pepper, rubbed sage, and black pepper.
+• Spices: Season the homemade carrot pumpkin soup with ground turmeric, smoked paprika, cayenne, kosher salt, white pepper, rubbed sage, and black pepper.

 Additions and Substitutions

-How to Prepare Pumpkins for Soup
+Prepare the Pumpkin for the Soup

-• Cut off the top of the pumpkin and peel the skin using a vegetable peeler.
+Peel the Pumpkin: Cut off the top of the pumpkin and peel the skin using a vegetable peeler.

 How To Make Carrot Pumpkin Soup